 Picking something that sticks in people's minds is wise, but your name should be memorable for the right reasons – not because it's pretentious, bad or just plain ridiculous.
 Short names are easier to remember, of course.

-A modern name will suit some businesses, while for others it's more important to evoke tradition.
+A contemporary name will suit some businesses, while for others it's more important to evoke tradition.
 Don't pick something that will soon look outdated.
 Genuinely amusing business names are rare and suit specific types of business.
 Trying to be funny can backfire, because it can suggest an owner who doesn't take their business seriously enough.

 If you use your name, it's important to let people know what you do, either in the name (eg Joe Stone Paving Specialists) or accompanying strapline (eg Joe Stone Ltd – High quality pathways and patios).

 Giving a sense of place can be effective, too.
 It suggests local pride and identity – and possibly authenticity and quality.

 Many would-be business owners worry about registering a business name.
 If you incorporate (ie form a private limited company), you cannot register a business name that is already in use.
 Furthermore, only private limited companies can use 'limited' or 'Ltd' ('plc' for public limited companies) in their names.
 Visit the Companies House website to view an online register of existing limited company names and find out how to register your business if you're starting up a limited company.